 Subscribe to this organisation as well (numbers count): http://www.naturalhealthalliance.co.nz/

-Dr Mercola nicely summarises the use of artemisia as a traditional therapy for diseases like malaria and now COVID19.
-I have no doubt that the motivation behind banning this herb is because it is not a good strategy to launch the next billion dollar-earning drug onto the market, selling for thousands of dollars for a course of treatment when the herbal equivalent can be brought for between $1.50 and $30.
+Dr Mercola nicely summarises the use of artemisia as traditional therapy for diseases like malaria and now COVID19.
+I do not doubt that the motivation behind banning this herb is because it is not a good strategy to launch the next billion-dollar-earning drug onto the market, selling for thousands of dollars for a course of treatment when the herbal equivalent can be brought for between $1.50 and $30.